 - School Nursing Team

-Complaints about SEN provision in our school should be made to the SENCo or Head Teacher in the first instance.
-They will then be referred to the school’s complaints policy.
+Complaints about SEND provision in our school should be made to the SENDCo or Head Teacher in the first instance, they will then be referred to the school’s complaints policy.

 - Provision of education and associated services